-The average price per square meter in the 6th arrondissement of Paris reaches 15,800 euros in 2026.
+The average price per square metre in the 6th arrondissement of Paris reaches 15,800 euros in 2026.
 It is the highest in the capital, ahead of the 7th (14,200 euros) and the 4th (13,600 euros).
-But reducing Saint-Germain-des-Pres to a number would be a mistake.
-This neighborhood is not expensive because it is fashionable: it is expensive because it is irreplaceable.
-And after fifteen years of searching for apartments there for my clients, I measure every day the distance between the neighborhood’s reputation and its daily reality, which is richer, more complex, and more endearing than the shopfronts suggest.
+But to reduce Saint-Germain-des-Prés to a number would be a mistake.
+This neighbourhood is not expensive because it is fashionable: it is expensive because it is irreplaceable.
+And after fifteen years searching for apartments there for my clients, I measure every day the gap between the neighbourhood’s reputation and its daily reality, which is richer, more complex and more endearing than the shopfronts suggest.

-Saint-Germain-des-Pres is the literary myth (Sartre, Beauvoir, the jazz cellars) superimposed on a ruthless property reality: few properties, strong demand, and a market where the usual rules do not quite apply.
+Saint-Germain-des-Prés is the literary myth (Sartre, Beauvoir, the jazz cellars) laid over a ruthless property reality: few properties, strong demand, and a market where the usual rules do not quite apply.
 To buy here, having the budget is not enough.
-You must understand the neighborhood’s codes.
+You have to understand the neighbourhood’s codes.

-The geography of the 6th: three neighborhoods in a handkerchief
+The geography of the 6th: three neighbourhoods in a handkerchief

 The 6th arrondissement measures 2.15 sqkm.
 It is tiny: you can cross it on foot in twenty minutes.
 But those twenty minutes traverse three worlds.